arceri-c/chorpiler/README.md

 })
 .catch(err => console.error(err));
 ```
+Token Transfer via Messages
+Chorpiler now supports modeling ERC-20 token transfers using BPMN message elements.
+Token transfer messages must follow the convention transfer_<amount>_<tokenSymbol>.
+For example, transfer_10_USDC models a transfer of 10 USDC tokens.
+The message models a token transfer frmo the initiator of the task to the receiver.

 For usage see also the tests defined in `tests/compiler`.
 For usage of the resulting smart contracts also see `tests/output`.